getbouncer/cardscan-ios/README.md

 }
 ```

-## Integrating with Stripe
+## Integrating with Payment Provider

+Once card number and expiry information is returned, you need to call your payment provider API to store this information.

-If you use Stripe to handle payments, you can store scanned card
+For example, if you use Stripe to handle payments you can store scanned card
 information into Stripe's `STPCardParams`:

 ```swift